-Considered a thought disorder, a schizoaffective disorder is characterized by symptoms of schizophrenia primarily.
+Considered to be a thought disorder, symptoms of schizophrenia characterize a schizoaffective disorder primarily.
 The exact cause of schizoaffective disorder is not known; however, it is thought to be triggered by a combination of genetic and environmental factors.
 Individuals with schizoaffective disorder often require a combination of medications to treat the condition.
 It can be debilitating and more than one-third of individuals with schizoaffective disorder will attempt suicide during their lifetime.

 Schizoaffective disorder affects about .3 percent of the population, with schizophrenia affecting one percent of Americans.
 Individuals with schizoaffective disorder will experience hallucinations, delusions, and extreme feelings of paranoia.
 They may feel that people are plotting against them or that characters on television are controlling their thoughts.
 Left untreated, the symptoms of schizoaffective disorder will worsen over time, and the individual may not be able to function in a job or at home.
-Substance abuse or dependencies are a common complication of schizoaffective illness.
+Substance abuse or addiction are a common complication of schizoaffective illness.

 Because people with a schizoaffective disorder can be initially misdiagnosed due to the complexity of their symptoms, it’s important to seek help from a trained professional who can accurately diagnose the problems and prescribe the right course of treatment.

 Below is a list of some of the common symptoms of a thought disorder: